Configuring TLS/SSL for Edge On Premises

 You are prompted to enter the new password for the JKS file, and the existing password for the PKCS12 file.

-If you have to specify a key alias, such as when configuring TLS between a Router and Message Processor, include the "-alias" option:
+If you have to specify a key alias, such as when configuring TLS between a Router and Message Processor, include the "-name" option to the openssl command:

 > keytool -importkeystore -srckeystore keystore.pkcs12 -srcstoretype pkcs12 -destkeystore keystore.jks -deststoretype jks -alias devtest